12. Certified subset¶

 For functions outside of the certified subset, this safety is not proven by Ferrous Systems.

 Nevertheless, using those functions is still possible for customers if they prove the safety themselves.
-Often this is even more feasible because only the exact usage of the function has to be proven safe and not all possible uses.
+This could be more feasible because only the exact usage of the function has to be proven safe, and not all possible uses.